-Quebecers consume on average 400 litres per day!
+Canadians consume on average 223 litres of water per day!
 That is a lot of drinking water, and a large part of it is often wasted and goes straight back into the sewer system.
 Here are a few tips that will help you reduce your daily water consumption:

 - Place an object in your toilet tank that will displace water, so less water will be used to fill the tank or upgrade to a low-flush toilet that consumes only between 4.1 and 6 L of water, instead of 12 L or more for each flush.